 Intro- “An armed society is a polite society.. and this is the Polite Society Podcast where we support and report on civilian self-defense.”

-Paul: Welcome to the polite society podcast recorded live on Saturday July 5th 2014 I’m Paul Lathrop
+Paul: Welcome to the polite society podcast recorded on Saturday, march 15th, 2014.
+I’m Paul Lathrop

-Rob: I’m Rob Morse and we have our weekly stories of defensive gun use, so climb aboard
+Rob: I’m Rob Morse and we have our weekly stories of defensive gun use

 John: strap in